 9. Evernote and Penultimate

 Once upon a time – when people kept notes with pens and paper, life was simpler, and everyone died young – literate people often kept a commonplace book.
 That was a notebook where they wrote whatever they wanted to remember, from their reading or experience.
 It was a valuable resource.
 College students should really take up that habit.
-Evernote likes to call themselves a second brain, and this app can help you keep and organize all your notes, links, lists, and even audio.
-Penultimate does all of that, and works with a stylus for you to keep handwritten notes – just like the olden days.
+Evernote likes to call itself a second brain, and this app can help you keep and organize all your notes, links, lists, and even audio.
+Penultimate does all of that and works with a stylus for you to keep handwritten notes – just like the olden days.

 College students are stressed – more stressed than college students in the past, by a long shot.
 That’s not just our opinion either; scientific studies back it up.
 Young people haven’t always developed their defense mechanisms or strategies to deal with stress, but like everything else today, technology is here to help.
 Headspace is a meditation app designed to help you chill when you need it most.
 Guided meditations for mindfulness, relaxation, and sleep; short meditations to snap you back to reality; and emergency cool-downs for when you feel like freaking out – all on your mobile device.
 Who says technology is stressful?

-We realize, you’re in class all the time already.
+We realize you’re in a class all the time already.
 Why would you want to take more classes in your free time?
 You’ve got a point, but Instructables is the place to go to learn how to do just about anything you want to learn to do.
 Want to learn to crochet?
 It’s on Instructables.
 Want to learn to crochet a bacteriophage virus?
 Yeah, actually, that’s on Instructables too.
 Cooking, crafts, technology, magic tricks – it’s there.
 And it’s free.
 Instructables grew out of MIT’s Media Lab, so it’s got some academic cred (like street cred, but not).
 It’s so much fun, you might forget to go to your real classes.

 Are you tired of hearing about all the things Millennials can’t do?
 Can’t balance a checkbook, can’t keep up with bills, can’t make a budget.
 You’d think previous generations were born with a double-column bookkeeping ledger in their hand (look it up).
 But honestly, why learn to do all that when we have computers to do it for us?
 Mint, a mobile app from Intuit, helps you pull all of your bills and accounts together into one tool, so you can see what you have, what you’re spending, and how badly one outweighs the other.
 Then, Mint will help you make a budget and check your credit score.
-No accounting degree required.
+No accounting degree is required.

 There was a time when people read things called “newspapers” and “magazines.”
 They were made of paper, and they usually smelled weird.
 If they were cheap, ink got on your hands.
 And if you wanted to keep an article for later, you had to actually rip or cut it out and save it somewhere – like your pocket.
 Pocket is an app that lets you digitally rip out the article you don’t have time for now and save it for later – along with videos, podcasts, pictures, and anything else your little media-consuming heart desires.
 Pocket: because you’ll have free time – later.

 Hunger and sleep deprivation are two of the most destructive forces facing college students’ studies (the third is a social life).
 Apps can’t help you much with the first, but there’s help for your sleep cycle.
 The Sleep Cycle Alarm Clock is an app that helps you track your sleep scientifically to get better, more productive sleep.
-The app uses your smartphone’s microphone function to listen to you sleep – that sounds way creepier than it is – to find when you are sleeping your deepest, and when you are fully rested and ready to wake up.
+The app uses your smartphone’s microphone function to listen to you sleep – which sounds way creepier than it is – to find when you are sleeping your deepest, and when you are fully rested and ready to wake up.
 If that’s five minutes after your statistics exam starts, don’t blame the app.

 College used to be sitting in a hall listening to a professor lecture and writing down everything he (it was definitely a “he”) said.
 Lucky for you, that was when hardly anyone went to college, because who would want to go through that?
 Of course, listening to lectures and writing down everything the professor says is still part of college (just not as much as it used to be), and for those times, an app like Soundnote is worth its weight in gold.
 Fortunately, it’s only five bucks, and it lets you record audio while taking notes on the same device.
 It will even let you search your notes and sync them to the audio.
 Basically, it means you never have to worry whether you missed something important again.